 Royal Street is to antiques and fine art what Bourbon Street is to booze.
-This elegant urban thoroughfare is not only home to some of the best examples of the early 19th-century Creole townhouses, but is also loaded with high-end antique shops.
-These feature mostly ornate 18th- and 19th-century European sculpture and paintings, early furniture, chandeliers, and dinnerware of the upper crust.
+This elegant urban thoroughfare is not only home to some of the best examples of the city's early-19th-century Creole town houses, but is also loaded with high-end antiques retailers.
+These feature mostly ornate 18th- and 19th-century European sculptures and paintings, early furniture, chandeliers, and dinnerware used by the upper crust.
 Most of the inventory has a decidedly Continental air to it.
-Among the better-known shops are Waldhorn and Adler (314 Royal St.), Ida Manheim Antiques (409 Royal St.; run by the same family since 1919), and haute-upscale M.S.
+Among the better-known shops are Waldhorn and Adler (343 Royal St.); Ida Manheim Antiques (409 Royal St.), run by the same family since 1919; and haute-upscale M.S.
 Rau (630 Royal St.), with its warren of hidden back rooms open only to serious customers.

 By Wayne Curtis

 Have you been here?
 Share a tip or a photo with fellow travelers.

 There’s much to explore in the French Quarter, and Royal Street is host to a number of galleries, antique stores, and restaurants that embody New Orleans culture and style.
 It's worth wandering to admire the picturesque architecture with iron lace balconies and lush courtyards.
 If Windsor Court’s elegant style inspires you, there are plenty of antique stores with English and French treasures to explore like Waldhorn and Adler or Moss Antiques.
 Classic restaurant staples like Brennan’s, Antoine’s, and Court of Two Sisters also reside on Royal Street.

 Gallery hopping in the New Orleans French Quarter